baggashivansh/step-flow/README.md

 StepFlow shows how **Motia eliminates this fragmentation**.

-Using just **two Steps**, we build:
+Using just **two Steps**, the project implements:
 - An API endpoint
-- An async background processor
+- Asynchronous background processing
 - Event-driven communication
 - Built-in logging and observability

-No separate queue or worker setup required.
+All without manually wiring queues or workers.

 ---